baillielab/sequential-gwas/docs/src/combining_datasets.md

 - `QC_HWE_P` (default: 1e-5): Used to identify potential technical artifacts and drop variants.
 - `QC_HWE_K` (default: 0.001): Used together with `QC_HWE_P`

+## Current Limitations

+These are current limitations of the aggregation workflow:

+- Only chromosomes 1 to 22 are processed.
+- Only bi-allelic SNPs are used.

 ## DAG

 ```@raw html